 Here are the absolute winter musts in Chicago:

 Kick Back on a Carriage Ride

-A favorite thing to do in Chicago in the winter season is to take in the holiday lights snuggled under a blanket via an antique, horse-drawn carriage ride.
+A favorite thing to do in Chicago in the winter season is to take in the holiday lights snuggled under a blanket — take a ride via antique horse-drawn carriage.
 Find the horses lined all along The Magnificent Mile near historic Water Tower Place, near North Michigan Avenue and Chicago Avenue.

 Lace up Some Blades

 On shimmering winter days, Chicagoans love gliding around one of the city's many outdoor ice rinks.
 Whether it's the outdoor rink at Millennium Park (pictured above), the new skating ribbon at Maggie Daley Park, neighborhood rinks sponsored by the Chicago Park District, the rink outside the big red barn at Lincoln Park Zoo or the winter wonderland known as the rooftop Sky Rink at The Peninsula Hotel, there's a skating experience to suit every taste.